IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

-﻿# Workin on version 1.0.8
+﻿# Work on
-* Try same dll in two services
-* Start using the library sample update
-* Repo Samples Update
-* Publish new Package
 * Record Videos
+	* How to use Resyumable Functions?